 Like other asset classes, commercial real estate risks and returns are closely correlated.
 The higher the risk, the higher the potential return and vice versa.
 For example, a single-occupant property leased to a national tenant is considered to be a relatively safe investment with low, but stable returns.
 On the other end of the spectrum, a ground up development project is high risk, but offers the possibility of a high return.

 In commercial real estate investing, risk is unavoidable.
-The trick to maximizing the chance for a positive return isn’t to avoid risk, but to identify it prior to making a purchase and proactively implementing strategies to manage or minimize them.
+The trick to maximizing the chance for a positive return isn’t to avoid risk, but to identify it prior to making a purchase and proactively implementing real estate risk management strategies.

 Commercial real estate prices are influenced by a variety of economic factors such as inflation, interest rates, and unemployment, however the effects are not felt equally in all markets.
 As such, it is important for investors to consider how broad economic trends could impact the market in which the investment is located.
 For example, there has been a long term trend that has shifted manufacturing jobs from expensive markets in the United States to less expensive markets in countries like Mexico and China.
 As a result, markets that had a strong manufacturing base, like Ohio and Michigan – and their associated real estate assets – have been disproportionately impacted whereas states like Florida and Texas haven’t felt nearly as much pain.